-28. Once the guardianship/conservatorship is ordered, what is the ward allowed to do?
+27.Once the guardianship/conservatorship is ordered, what is the Ward allowed to do?

-The ward has certain rights that are protected.
+The Ward has certain rights that are protected.
 These include:

-- A qualified guardian /conservator who acts in the best interests of the ward - A guardian/conservator reasonably accessible to the ward - To have the ward's property used to provide adequately for the ward's support, care, education, health and welfare - To communicate freely and privately with persons other than the guardian except as otherwise ordered by the court - The right to bring an action against the guardian/conservator, relating to the guardianship/ conservatorship - The least restrictive form of guardianship/conservatorship assistance considering the ward's function limitations, personal needs, preferences; and - The removal of the guardianship/conservatorship at the earliest possible time if the Proposed ward regains capacity
+- > A qualified guardian /conservator who acts in the best interests of the Ward - > A guardian/conservator reasonably accessible to the Ward - To have the Ward's property used to provide adequately for the Ward's support, care, education, health and welfare - To communicate freely and privately with person other than the guardian except as otherwise ordered by the court - The right to bring an action against the guardian/conservator, relating to the guardianship/conservatorship - The least restrictive form of guardianship/conservatorship assistance considering the Ward's function limitations, personal needs, preferences; and - The removal of the guardianship/conservatorship at the earliest possible time if the Proposed Ward regains capacity

-29. What kinds of things can the ward not do any more?
+28.What kinds of things can the Ward not do any more?

-Unless the court specifically says differently, these rights are taken away from the ward:
+Unless the Court specifically says differently, these rights are taken away from the Ward:

-- to marry
+- ✗ to marry

 - to make, modify or terminate other contracts

 - to consent to medical treatments

 - to establish a residence or dwelling place

 - to change domiciles

-- to revoke a revocable trust established by the ward; and
+- to revoke a revocable trust established by the Ward; and

 - to bring or defend any action at law or equity, except an action relating to the guardianship/conservatorship

-30. I didn't see anything about the right to vote or make a will; does the ward lose those rights as well?
+29. I didn't see anything about the right to vote or make a Will; does the Ward lose those rights as well?

 No, not necessarily.
-The law states that the appointment of a guardian is not in and of itself a determination regarding the right of the ward to vote or make a will.
-These must be separately removed from the ward by the court.
+The law states that the appointment of a guardian is not in and of itself a determination regarding the right of the Ward to vote or make a Will.
+These must be separately removed from the Ward by the Court.

-31. Is the guardian required to meet the ward's expenses out of his or her own pocket?
+30. Is the guardian required to meet the Ward's expenses out of his or her own pocket?

-No, the ward's expenses are paid for from the ward's estate: the ward's income and assets.
+No, the Ward's expenses are paid for from the Ward's estate: the Ward's income and assets.

-32. Once the ward has a guardian/conservator, is he/she allowed to make any decision?
+31. Once the Ward has a guardian/conservator, is he/she allowed to make any decision?

-The guardian/conservator is supposed to encourage the ward to participate in decisions, act on the ward's own behalf and develop or regain the capacity to manage the ward's personal affairs.
+The guardian/conservator is supposed to encourage the Ward to participate in decisions, act on the Ward's own behalf and develop or regain the capacity to manage the Ward's personal affairs.

-33. Are there certain things that guardians/conservators cannot do?
+32. Are there certain things that guardians/conservators cannot do?
 Yes, such as:

-- The guardian cannot initiate divorce proceedings for the ward on the grounds that the marriage is irretrievably broken; as long as the court does not order otherwise, the guardian may bring an action for divorce limited to reasons listed in O.C.G.A. §19-5-3. - The guardian/conservator cannot mix the ward's funds with his or her own to be used indiscriminately. - The guardian/conservator cannot dispose of the ward's assets without court's knowledge and approval.
+-the guardian cannot initiate divorce proceedings for the Ward on the grounds that the marriage is irretrievably broken; as long as the court does not order otherwise, the guardian may bring an action for divorce limited to reasons listed in O.C.G.A. §19-5-3.

+-the guardian/conservator cannot mix the Ward's funds with his or her own to be used indiscriminately; and,

+-the guardian/conservator cannot dispose of the Ward's assets without court's knowledge and approval;
-34. What responsibilities does the guardian/conservator owe to the ward?

-The guardian/conservator must do what is reasonably necessary to provide adequately for the support, care, education, and health and welfare of the ward which includes:
+33. What responsibilities does the guardian/conservator owe to the Ward?
+The guardian/conservator must do what is reasonably necessary to provide adequately for the support, care, education, and health and welfare of the Ward and that includes: